liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - SQLite.md

 	>Note: For the complete sample (using MSAccess instead), check the "DatabaseCommandMSAccess2Entities" project in the "code samples" folder.
 4. Replace the `ListView` control used in the `MainForm` with a `DataGridView` control.
 Make sure that the edit and delete functionalities work correctly.

-	>Hint: you can either use databinding (easier, better, recommended) or you can work directly with the `Rows` property of the `DataGridView`.
+	>Hint: you can either use databinding (easier, better - recommended) or you can work directly with the `Rows` property of the `DataGridView`.

 	>Note: The "DatabaseCommandSQLiteDataGridView" project in the "code samples" folder uses the `DataGridView` control (databinding) and implements the delete functionality.